-- Courses provided by another Dutch university or a funded or designated Dutch institution for higher vocational education qualify as optional programme components with the approval of the Board of Examiners.
-The Board of Examiners will decide the level of these courses.
+- 1. Courses provided by another Dutch research university qualify as optional programme components with the approval of the Board of Examiners.
 The credits and marks awarded by the other Dutch institution will be used. - 2.
 The Board of Examiners will withhold approval if it is of the opinion that a replication of content exists in relation to courses already completed or yet to be completed by the student.
 In the event that courses are replicated in terms of their content, either wholly or in part, the Board of Examiners may limit the contribution of these courses to the examination through deduction of credits in proportion to the overlap.